-That being said, increased hair loss can happen, and it’s usually subtle.
+That being said, increased hair loss can happen, and the increase in hair loss can often be subtle.
 “Sadly, by the time most people realize they have more than normal hair loss, approximately 50% of the hair has reduced,” says Dr. Allenby.
 That’s why it’s best to be observant of the amount of hair you’re shedding (but try not to obsess over it).
-Here are some things to be on the lookout for.
+Here are some clear signs you’re losing too much hair to watch out for.